MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/coordinates/pickle_readers.rst

 .. _serialization:

 *********************************************************
-Serialization of Universes
+Serialization of Coordinate Readers
 *********************************************************

-As we approach the exascale barrier, researchers are handling increasingly large volumes of molecular dynamics (MD) data.
-Whilst MDAnalysis is a flexible and relatively fast framework for complex analysis tasks in MD simulations, implementing a parallel computing framework would play a pivotal role in accelerating the time to solution for such large datasets.

-To achieve a flawless implementation of parallelism, this document illustrates the basic idea of how current :class:`Universe` is being serialized.
-And what people should do to serialize a new reader.
+To achieve a flawless implementation of parallelism, this document illustrates the basic idea of how different coordinate readers are being serialized in MDAnalysis, and what developers should do to serialize a new reader.

-:class:`Universe` is serialized by serializing each necessary compartment--- :attr:`_topology`, :attr:`_trajectory`, :attr:`anchor_name`; a new :class:`Universe` is
-reconstructed with these elements.

 To make sure every Trajectory reader can be successfully serialized, we implement picklable I/O classes (see :ref:`implemented-fileio`).